NoahBlack012/ecosystem/README.md

 ## Queue Class
 **See Queue.py**

-The queue object is used in the Breadth First Search to find the animal's best path to food It is a list like data structure, where data is added at the start and removed at the back
+It is a first in first out data structure, where data is added at the start and removed at the back